 One of the primary reasons for putting up a website is so that it can be found and accessed by others.
-Whether you have a site this essential to your business or a personal blog, you want potential visitors to be able to locate you and feel that they are entering a trusted environment.
+Whether you have a site essential to your business or a personal blog, you want potential visitors to be able to locate you and feel that they are entering a trusted environment.

 This is where SSL Certificates come into play.
 Short for Secure Sockets Layer (SSL) protocol, these are an essential layer of internet security for your website.
-While they were an option for some sites in the past, Google has now made having this a criteria for ranking, so everyone on the web should learn more about this service and take some action.
+While they were an option for some sites in the past, Google has now made having this a criterion for ranking, so everyone on the web should learn more about this service and take some action.

 What is SSL and How Does it Work?